-We will conduct a grey literature search to identify studies not indexed in the databases listed above.
+We will also conduct a grey literature search to identify studies not indexed in the databases listed above.
 We will search for relevant systematic reviews and primary studies on similar topics using Epistemonikos (epistemonikos.org), which is a database of health evidence and a large source of health-related systematic reviews.
 We will search all the contributed content in mHealthEvidence ( mhealthevidence.org), a database of global literature on mHealth.
-We will contact authors of relevant studies and reviews to clarify reported published information and to seek unpublished results or data.
-We will contact researchers with expertise relevant to the review topic.
-Additionally, the WHO will issue a call for papers through popular digital health communities of practice such as the Global Digital Health Network and Implementing Best Practices, to identify additional primary studies as well as grey literature.
+We will contact authors of relevant studies/reviews to clarify reported published information and to seek unpublished results/data as well as researchers with expertise relevant to the review topic.
+Moreover, WHO will issue a call for papers through popular digital health communities of practice such as the Global Digital Health Network and Implementing Best Practices, to identify additional primary studies as well as grey literature.